kevonc/kevoncheung.com/content/articles/20210424-prerequisite-audience-building.md

 <img src="/images/blog/prerequisite-audience-building-3.png" alt="Image 3 from prerequisite-audience-building" />

 Twitter is a beautiful platform with a high volume of users and activities.
-It is the perfect place as a top funnel to expose yourself to new people every week.
+It is the <a href="/growing-twitter-audience">perfect place as a top funnel to expose yourself</a> to new people every week.

 This means you're consistently placing relevant high-quality content into the right people's hands.